European Union Emissions Trading System: Reform of the EU-ETS and introduction of the Market Stability Reserve (MSR)

 Connie Hedegaard, the EU Commissioner for Climate Change, hoped "to link up the ETS with compatible systems around the world to form the backbone of a global carbon market" with Australia cited as an example.
 However, as the COP 19 Climate Conference again ended with no binding new international agreement in 2013, and after the election of the Liberal-National government, Australia dismantled its ETS system.

 Before the European Council summit on 20 March 2014, the European Commission decided to propose a change in the functioning of the carbon market (CO_{2} permits).
 The submitted legislation on the Market Stability Reserve system (MSR) would change the amount of annually auctioned CO_{2} permits based on the amount of CO_{2} permits in circulation.
 On 24 October 2014, at the meeting of the European Council, the Heads of Governments of EU Member States provided legal certainty to the proposed Market Stability Reserve (MSR) by sanctioning the political project in the text of the Council Conclusions.
 This would address imbalances in supply and demand in the European carbon market by adjusting volumes for auction.
 The reserve would operate on predefined rules with no discretion for the commission or Member States.

-The European Parliament and the European council informally agreed on an adapted version of this proposal, which sets the starting date of the MSR to 2019 (so already in Phase III), puts the 900 million backloaded allowances in the reserve and reduces the reaction time of the MSR to one year.
-The adopted proposal was passed as Decision (EU) 2015/1814 by the European parliament and the Council of ministers in 2015.
+The European Parliament and the European Council informally agreed on an adapted version of this proposal, which sets the starting date of the MSR to 2019 (so already in Phase III), puts the 900 million backloaded allowances in the reserve and reduces the reaction time of the MSR to one year.
+The adopted proposal was passed as Decision (EU) 2015/1814 by the European Parliament and the Council of Ministers in 2015.

+In 2023, carbon prices fell to around 70 euros per ton, down from over 100 euros, affecting funding for the EU Innovation Fund and highlighting the MSR's critical role in stabilizing the market.